12 Common Plumbing Mistakes to Avoid: A Beaverton & Portland Homeowner's Guide

 Most plumbing problems in Beaverton, Portland, and Oregon City don't start with a burst pipe or a flooded basement.
-They start with a small decision made at the wrong moment: the wrong product poured down a drain, a fitting tightened too hard, a permit skipped because the job looked simple enough.
+They start with a small, preventable plumbing mistake: the wrong product poured down a drain, a fitting tightened too hard, or a permit skipped because the job looked simple enough.
+Unlike some regional plumbing companies, AllScope Plumbing and Construction sees these common plumbing mistakes daily across Washington County and the greater Portland metro.
+The damage they cause is rarely dramatic at first.
+It's quiet, it compounds, and by the time you notice it, the repair bill is already climbing.
+Here's what to watch for before that happens.

 TL;DR: Key Takeaways